7 Ways to Build Trust and Drive Traffic From LinkedIn

 Stay Active

 Like any other social network, if you want success, you need activity.
-It would be best if you aimed to post updates multiple times a week so that your connections see your company's logo pop up on their Linkedin feed.
+It would be best if you aimed to post updates multiple times a week so that your connections see your company's logo pop up on their LinkedIn feed.
 The more they see you and your brand, the more trustworthy you will be to them.
-If you only post once every few months, your connections won't be exposed to your brand with enough frequency to build trust with it.
+If you only post once every few months, your connections won't be exposed to your brand with enough frequency to build trust.
 Trust results in clicks, conversions, and sales, so you want to stay on top.

 You want to avoid overactivity.
 Just as not being active enough stops you from building trust with your network, being overactive can do similar damage.
 Overactivity is often seen as impersonal, opportunistic marketing.
-If you go overboard with spamming, people may end up unfollowing you to appease their timelines and notifications.
+If you go overboard with spamming, people may unfollow you to appease their timelines and notifications.

 Include Your LinkedIn on Your Website

-Just as you want to include a link to your website on your LinkedIn company page, you want to do the opposite as well.
-You want to have your website and socials be interconnected, and something as simple as a link can go a long way.
+Just as you want to include a link to your website on your LinkedIn company page, you also want to do the opposite.
+You want your website and socials to be interconnected; something as simple as a link can go a long way.
 If traffic organically arrives at your site without going through your socials, users can access the link and connect with you on Linkedin.
-Since Linkedin is a social network, it's much better for keeping people updated than your website is since it centralizes updates.
+Since LinkedIn is a social network, it's much better for keeping people updated than your website is since it centralizes updates.
 Instead of visiting your website to get updates exclusively about your business, users will go on Linkedin or other social networks to get updates from all their connections.
 You want to make sure to be on that list.

 Connect With Influencers

 Once you've figured out which influencers are relevant to your industry, you should make a list and follow them.
-If you publish regular and quality content and promote it on your Linkedin, there's a good chance that influencers will notice it and republish it, significantly increasing your content's exposure.
-Influencer exposure is incredibly valuable since it carries the influencer's endorsement of your content.
+If you publish regular and quality content and promote it on your LinkedIn, there's a good chance that influencers will notice and republish it, significantly increasing your content's exposure.
+Influencer exposure is precious since it carries the influencer's endorsement of your content.
 Influencers are often highly trusted by their followers, so receiving an endorsement from them would be a great boon to your brand's reputation.